Lauricenia/Unit_2_Project_Lauricenia/README.md

   Proposed solution
   ===================
  Since the Mars station can only communicate using binary and the users must be able to send and recieve messages in english, its necessary to make a system that is able to execute the conversion between these two languages.
 The system should allow the user to enter the message in english then convert it to binary and send it to other station, in the same way, it should be able to receive the message in binary language and present it to the user in english.
-The user will be able to input the message by pressing the "OK" button, by which will choose the letter that appears in the serial monitor and the button "ERASE" by which can erase the last letter introduced in the message and by pressing both to insert space between the words.
+The user will be able to input the message using two buttons: left button - by which will browse through the options available (alphabet, digits,space,sent, delete) and the right button- by which can choose the option.

   Success criteria
   ====================